camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/05-cdi-java-ee-integration/03-jta-transaction-integration.html.md

 > **Note 2**: The process engine requires access to an implementation of
 > `javax.transaction.TransactionManager`.
 Not all application servers provide such an
 > implementation.
-Most notably IBM WebSphere and Oracle WebLogic historically did not provide this
+Most notably, IBM WebSphere and Oracle WebLogic historically did not provide this
 > implementation.
 In order to achieve JTA Transaction Integration on these containers, users should
 > use the Spring Framework Abstraction and configure the process engine using the
 > [SpringProcessEngineConfiguration][tx-spring].